Sightseeing in Geneva

 Geneva also provides access to some of the best ski resorts in the Alps including…

-Morzine – Avoriaz – Unlike any resort in the world this award winning resort has bizarre buildings, a traffic tree road system and you ‘ski from your door' literally!
+Morzine – Avoriaz – Unlike any other in the world this award winning resort has bizarre buildings, a traffic tree road system and you ‘ski from your door' literally!
 Part of the Portes du Soleil (offering 650km of runs), this is a really popular resort for skiers and boarders alike.
 The resort is situated 98km from Geneva Airport with a journey time of approximately 1hr 25mins.

 Chamonix - This resort will really test your skills and is ideal for the perfect weekend break as it lies only one hour from Geneva Airport.
 Made up of a number of villages linked by ski bus, the Chamonix ski area offers some great off piste and something for the extreme skiers out there.
 Chamonix is situated 101km from Geneva, approximately 1hr drive.

 Courmayeur – At the base of the breathtaking Mont Blanc, this Italian resort has a charming centre with narrow cobbled streets and a traditional feel.
-With really good snow (on and off piste) Courmayeur is the ideal destination for the intermediate skiers.
-Courmayeur is 120km from Geneva and approximately a 120min drive away.
+With really good snow (on and off piste) Courmayeur is the ideal destination for intermediate skiers.
+Courmayeur is 120km from Geneva and approximately a 2hr drive away.

 Châtel – A charming resort with great access to the Portes du Soleil, Châtel offers a more traditional option to that of Avoriaz.
 A good mix of accommodation and steady aprés ski makes Châtel a Jet2.com favourite.
 Great for all levels of ski expertise, Châtel is a great all rounder, situated 90km and a 1hr 15min drive away from Geneva.